-Partners In Development, Inc. (PID) was founded in 1990 by James and Gale Hull of Ipswich, Massachusetts as an organization committed to the education and economic advancement of the developing world.
-Partners In Development works in direct partnership with those living in extreme poverty (those living on less than $1.25 per person per day) through our national overseas staff in Haiti and Guatemala.
-PID provides material, financial, and educational resources, which enables the poor to construct and implement their own programs for development.
+Partners In Development, Inc. (PID) was founded in 1990 by James and Gale Hull of Ipswich, Massachusetts, as an organization committed to the education and economic advancement of the developing world.
+Partners In Development works in direct partnership with those living in some of the most impoverished conditions in Haiti, Guatemala, and the United States.
+PID provides material, financial and educational resources, which enable the poor to construct and implement their own programs for development.

-Squalor living conditions prompted the beginning of the Housing Program.
-The Housing Program moves families from inadequate housing to sturdy homes with bathroom facilities, clean water and a yard.
+Squalor living conditions then prompted the beginning of the housing program, which moves families from inadequate housing to sturdy homes with bathroom facilities, clean water and a yard.

-PID hosts work trips to Haiti and Guatemala throughout the year.
-Trip attendees can learn how to build a house by hand at a building site, or help with a children’s program, and licensed health professionals can volunteer their services in our medical clinics.
+PID hosts service trips to Haiti, Guatemala and Mississippi throughout the year.
+Trip attendees can learn how to build a house by hand or help with a children’s program, and licensed health professionals can volunteer their services in our medical clinics.

 PID is a 501(c)(3) non-profit, tax-exempt organization.
 All donations are tax deductible.